getsentry/sentry-docs/src/collections/_documentation/server/config.md

 : Declared on the command line.

-  Sentry has the ability to override logger levels by providing the CLI with the `-l/--loglevel` flag.
+  Sentry can override logger levels by providing the CLI with the `-l/--loglevel` flag.
-  The value of this can be one of the [standard python logging level strings](https://docs.python.org/2/library/logging.html#levels).
+  The value of this can be one of the [standard Python logging level strings](https://docs.python.org/2/library/logging.html#levels).

   ```shell
   sentry --loglevel=WARNING